crowdymous/crowdymous.github.io/_posts/2020-11-04-meta-data-secure.md

 * <b>Time</b> of sending and receiving.
 * <b>Parties involved</b> in the message.
 Who sent it, who received it, whether there were multiple recipients and who those were.

-The <i>continuous</i> monitoring of such meta-data over time may lead to additional categories such as:
+The <i>continuous</i> monitoring of such meta-data over time may lead to additional information such as:

 * With what frequency are two parties communicating.
 Daily, weekly, etc.?
 * Do parties lead conversations, or is the communication one way?